New York Says #MeToo to Stronger Sexual Harassment Protections: A Summary of Action Items for Employers

 Given the number of new obligations these laws impose on employers, the list below is aimed at helping to prioritize and explain the key action items for employers.
 We have noted critical distinctions between the New York State law and the New York City law.
 The effective dates for key provisions of the laws also vary, as noted in the discussion below.
-For ease of reference, the chart below summarizes the key dates – but note that many of the effective dates of the New York City law will depend on when the Mayor signs these bills into law.
+For ease of reference, the chart below summarizes the key compliance dates for employers.

 Key Date Summary